Alliance-Software/vitasite-docs/docs/content.md

 !!! note
     Not all plug-ins available are listed here.
 This section includes some commonly included plugins in Vitasite installations.
 Please contact your system administrator for more information and options for the CKEditor.

 * <span class="sprite-wrap"><img src="../img/content_icons.png" alt="embed" class="sprite sprite-embed" /></span>**Embed Media from External Sites** - This Plugin allows you to insert embedded content (such as photos, videos, audio, and other rich media) via the OEmbed API.
 You only have to provide the URL to the site (It works also when the URL is shortened) you want to embed and the plugin does the rest.
 Examples of currently supported sites include: YouTube, Vimeo, Flickr, Instagram, SoundCloud, among several others.

 ### Inserting Images

-When you click the Insert Image button the dialog shown in Figure 3 is opened.
+When you click the Insert Image button the dialog shown in **Figure 3** is opened.
 This dialog allows you to choose the image you want to insert, and to define the parameters for the image.

 ![Figure 3.](img/content_figure_3.png)

-_Figure 3_
+*Figure 3*

 Inserting images directly in content is helpful if you want to be able to wrap your images around your text or to more closely direct the placement of your images in content.

 The **URL** box allows you to specify which image you want to insert.
 If you are using an image from the Web, type the full address to the image you want to use in the URL field.
 If you have previously uploaded an image using the Media Uploads tool, select the **Browse Server** option.
-Then you can navigate to your image in the window that pops up, shown in Figure 4.
+Then you can navigate to your image in the window that pops up, shown in **Figure 4**.

 ![Figure 4.](img/content_figure_4.png)

-_Figure 4_
+*Figure 4*

 On the left hand side of the **Browse Images** window are your upload groups.
 You may have one or more of these groups.
 Choose the group in which you uploaded your image, and the right hand frame will refresh with thumbnails of the images within that group.
 You may select the image to insert by choosing one of the links below that image.
 The **Full** link will insert the image at full-size&mdash;the size you uploaded the image originally.
 The **Small** link will insert a 100x100 pixel thumbnail and **Smaller** will insert the image as a 50x50 pixel thumbnail.
 These thumbnails are automatically created by Vitasite when you upload your image.